dynamsoft-docs/label-recognition-docs/programming/javascript/api-reference/recognize.md

 ## onUniqueRead

 This event is triggered when a new, unduplicated label is found.
+This event is only triggered when decoding via video using the [`startScanning`](#startscanning) method.

 <!--TODO: result format may not right-->